sagepaden/RackCity/TimeLog.md

 Week 2:

-1pm - : Starting a bit more research on react
+1pm - 330pm: Starting a bit more research on react

+330pm - : following along tutorials for poython as a backend